 Sales and Marketing Expense Ratio

-Having classified the sales and marketing expenses, it is useful to calculate the sale and marketing expense as a percent of revenue to give a financial ratio as follows:
+Additionally having classified the sales and marketing expenses, it is useful to calculate the sale and marketing expense as a percent of revenue to give a financial ratio as follows:

-This ratio is one of many expense ratios, and can be used to make comparisons to other businesses within your industry (providing they are using a similar classification), to ensure that the sales and marketing cost included in the financial projections is comparable and realistic.
+As can be seen this ratio is one of many expense ratios, and can be used to make comparisons to other businesses within your industry (providing they are using a similar classification), to ensure that the sales and marketing cost included in the financial projections is comparable and realistic.

 In addition, it is important to monitor changes in the ratio over time to see that the investment in sales and marketing is producing the required and planned result.
 A significant rise in the sales and marketing expense to revenue ratio may indicate that the investment in sales and marketing is not as cost effective as it should be.